joysticktv/joysticktv.github.io/viewer_support.md

 The higher token packages will have discounted rates for the number of tokens you are purchasing.
 If you want to really show your support, you can choose the "Super Supporter" packages.
 These cost a little more, but guarantee that the streamer earns the most value for the tokens you are purchasing.

+> The streamer's earnings may vary depending on the plan they choose when signing up.

 ## Tipping

 Tipping tokens is how you can show support and appreciation to the streamers.
-When you tip a streamer, they earn 80% of the value of the tokens.
+When you tip a streamer, they earn money instantly.
 Purchase tokens as a super supporter to maximize the value of your tokens.

 ### Live Stream Tip Options